cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 Yes, Mxx, Txx, Mxy, and Txy act horizontally, but they represent normal tractions in horizontal directions on vertical planes, and not tractions on the free surface.
-Mxx, etc, aboce the reference level, here taken to be mean sea level, only excite shear traction on the free surface (warranting their inclusion into the horizontal loading function) if topography varies.
+Mxx, etc, above the reference level, here taken to be mean sea level, only excite shear traction on the free surface (warranting their inclusion into the horizontal loading function) if topography varies.
 We think of this as due to the fact